nodists/nodist/README.md

 ## Testing

-The default test suite can be ran using npm
+The default test suite can be run using npm

 ```
 $ npm test